Ukraine: A Three-Day Adventure in Sunny Kiev

 We used the metro (underground) when we needed to get to another part of the city.
 It’s rather convenient and was cheap in summer: 0.5 hryvnas.
 Now the price is 2 hryvnas, and it’s the same regardless of destination.

-Besides metro, the city transport includes buses, cars, cable cars or funicular and taxis, as the last resort.
+Besides the metro, city transport includes buses, cars, cable cars or funicular and taxis, as the last resort.
 There’s also a railroad junction and a river port on the Dnepr River.